LoganD/quote_middleware/README.md

 ```

 If the all-quotes return needs to be uniquely random on each call, then it has to create a new random order each time and is thus O(n).
 Otherwise, it could create one randomized order to start and keep returning that.

+##### Extra Steps
+For efficiency, a background job could be added to regenerate the `@quote_index` once it reaches 10% of it's original size.
+The shuffle on `\all-quotes` could also be offloaded to a background task to prevent it from having to be done on the request.